 At Ask The UMC, we have been answering an increasing number of questions from congregations wondering about the future of The United Methodist Church and whether they should consider disaffiliating from it.
 Among these have been some recurrent questions that reflect misperceptions or misinformation that some congregations are receiving as they are discerning their next steps.

 This is the first of a series of articles we will present to offer accurate responses to such misperceptions or misinformation.
 This article focuses on matters relating to theology, pensions, and benefits.
 The next article in the series will focus on matters relating to human sexuality.
+All of the articles in the series are available here.

 We welcome your questions, and invite you to contribute to future articles in this series by sharing what you are hearing about the process of disaffiliation or the future of The United Methodist Church.
 Write to [email protected].